raspberrypilearning/pixel-art-unplugged/en/step_1.md

 ---

 + Coloured pens or pencils
-+ Print outs of this project or squared paper.
++ Printouts of this project, or squared paper

 DESIGN - image of the stuff you need